International Gambling Think Tank

 Brief history of the Think Tank

 It was in May 2004 that the first Think Tank meeting was held in Auckland, New Zealand.
 In those days, the focus was on clinical services and the forum was called International Think Tank on Presenting Gambling Populations and First Contact Services.
 Reflecting this focus the vision was to provide a forum to address globally significant issues and developments in problem gambling policy, services and research in relation to presenting gambling populations and first contact services and it was jointly hosted by AUT and the New Zealand Gambling Problem Helpline.
 Sixty-five people from eight countries attended that inaugural meeting, agreeing on various topics including that the Think Tank should reconvene after 12 months.
 The second full meeting took place as scheduled in May 2005 in Auckland.
 However, an additional subgroup meeting was also convened in Alice Springs, Australia in November 2005.

 Full Think Tank meetings continued to take place annually in Auckland and in 2008, participants agreed to change the Think Tank name to reflect the new purpose and direction of the Think Tank, which had moved away from a focus on treatment services to be more encompassing of gambling issues worldwide.
 A competition was held with participants submitting suggestions for the new name, which was chosen to be International Think Tank on Gambling Research, Policy and Practice.
 The vision became an international network of scientists, researchers, policy makers, service providers, socially concerned gambling industry members and interested others collaborating to advance understanding of gambling as an issue for public health and social/economic development.

 From 2008, Auckland based Think Tank meetings became biennial and smaller regional Think Tank meetings were scheduled in the between years to make the Think Tank more internationally accessible.
 The first of these regional meetings was held in Melbourne, Australia in 2009 and was co-hosted by the Victorian Department of Justice and AUT.
-Subsequent regional meetings in 2013, 2015 and 2017 have been held in Melbourne, Toronto (Canada) and Banff (Canada) respectively, co-hosted by prominent organisations in those areas.
+Subsequent regional meetings in 2013 and 2019 were held in Melbourne, and in 2015 and 2017 Canada (Toronto and Banff, respectively), co-hosted by prominent organisations in those areas.